Gil-galad: Prose

 Gil-galad was an Elf of a royal house of Beleriand; beyond that, accounts of his birth vary.
 According to The Silmarillion, he was born into the house of Finwë as a son of Fingon sometime in the First Age, and as a child, he was sent away during the Siege of Angband for safekeeping with Cirdan the shipwright in the Falas.
-Alternatively, he was a son of Orodreth, who became a son of Angrod, son of Finarfin: Tolkien made these changes to allow Turgon, Fingon's brother, to inherit the crown before Gil-galad (leaving Fingon childless).
+Alternatively, according to Tolkien's last word on the subject, he was a son of Orodreth, who became a son of Angrod, son of Finarfin.
 Christopher Tolkien rejected these changes for The Silmarillion, a decision he later regretted.

 He became the High King of the Noldor-in-Exile in Beleriand after the fall of Gondolin and the death of the previous High King, Turgon.
 After the War of Wrath and the end of the First Age, Gil-galad founded a realm in the coastal region of Lindon along the shores of Belegaer, the Great Sea.
 At its height, his realm extended eastward as far as the Misty Mountains.
 King Tar-Aldarion of Númenor presented Gil-galad with the gift of some seeds of the Mallorn tree; he in turn gave some to Galadriel, who grew them in the guarded land of Lothlórien.
 Gil-galad did not take a wife and had no children.
 He was the first of the Eldar to mistrust a stranger who called himself Annatar, and forbade him from entering Lindon.
 His mistrust was well founded, for Annatar was in fact Sauron.
 About the year 1600 of the Second Age, Sauron secretly forged the One Ring.
 Celebrimbor, the creator of the Three Rings, gave two of them, Narya and Vilya, to Gil-galad for safe-keeping once he knew Sauron's intention to take them.
 Gil-galad passed Narya to Cirdan the shipwright, who stated that this was only to keep it secret; Cirdan never used it.
 Gil-galad chose to give Vilya, and control of Eriador, to Elrond.
 War broke out between the Elves and Sauron; Gil-galad asked the Númenóreans for help, and their king Tar-Minastir brought a great force, enabling Gil-galad to defeat Sauron's army.